kkemple/the-worst-dev-stream-helpers/README.md

 # TheWorstDev Stream Helpers

-> This repository hosts the server and web app used to power layouts for livestreaming.
+> This repository hosts the server and web app used to power layouts for live streaming.

 ## Architecture